syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/how-to/salesforce-integration.md

 domainurl: ##DomainURL##
 ---

-# Salesforce Integration in EJ2 JavaScript Scheduler Component
+# Salesforce integration in EJ2 JavaScript Scheduler control

-This topic provides you with a detailed step-by-step guide on how to seamlessly integrate the [**JavaScript Scheduler**](https://www.syncfusion.com/javascript-ui-controls/js-scheduler) component into Salesforce.
+This topic provides you with a detailed step-by-step guide on how to integrate the [**JavaScript Scheduler**](https://www.syncfusion.com/javascript-ui-controls/js-scheduler) component into Salesforce.
 By integrating it into Salesforce, you can enhance your productivity and streamline your scheduling processes.

 ## Prerequisites